ian-IBCIRL/CI-Django-Blog/README.md

 We continually tweak and adjust this template to help give you the best experience.
 Here is the version history:

 **December 21 2022:** Initial readme and Django/Psycopg2 database setup

+**Jan 8th 2023:** Admin and user features enabled allowing viewing of posts and login/logout/signup

 ------